obriencole11/rigloo/Documentation.md

 Features:
 * See Multi-FK Component
 * Child Control Type: The base shape preset for the spine FK offset controls.
-* Child Control Scale: The base scale for each spine offset contrl.
+* Child Control Scale: The base scale for each spine offset control.

 ### Leg IK Component
 A more complex form of the IK Component that is built specifically for humanoid legs.
 Requires a 4 joint chain, and provides the normal ik chain with the addition of reverse foot roll functionality.